Seeed-Studio/node-red-contrib-sscma/README.md

 ## License

 This project is licensed under the Apache License 2.0.
-You may obtain a copy of the License at:

----

-Let me know if you need any other modifications!